SirCartier50/project5/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [X] Provides icons of the weather for each day
+* [X] Provides the option to input the number of days to fetch from the api

 ## Video Walkthrough